8 Ridiculous Business Ads that Worked

 In the second, the guy is not allowed into the club by a security guard.
-In the third, on a date, he is ignored by a girl who prefers a waiter in a restaurant.
+On the third date, he is ignored by a girl who prefers a waiter in a restaurant.

-At the same time, the reason for his failures is hidden until the very end of the advertisement: the moustache is covered either by a book stand, or by a guard’s shoulder, or by an account in a restaurant.
+At the same time, the reason for his failures is hidden until the end of the advertisement: the moustache is covered either by a book stand, a guard’s shoulder, or an account in a restaurant.

 The company also life hacks for shaving in the form of GIFs with the main character of the videos on the official website.
 Afterwards, the person can go to the catalogue of products.

 The ad turned out to be very provocative; many supporters of the moustache found it offensive and decided that the brand was making fun of guys with a moustache.